ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 > The clear, direct needs and safety requirements must still be satisfied by individual actors.
 However, that these individual actors recognize individual benefits of collaborative action renders a system wherein expected behavior is safer.

 ### What would be built with OAC?
-When used carefully, we believe OAC can supplant traditional and popular decentralized and distributed under requirements for smart execution and state machine replication.
+When used carefully, we believe OAC can supplant traditional and popular decentralized and distributed compute under requirements such as smart execution and state machine replication.
 However, OAC's long-term ambitions lie in machine-to-machine communication.
 We believe OAC can be used to help solve challenging problems in AI alignment, dPIN verification, and decentralized swarm coordination.